top of page

 Jerry Slabe

 Jerry Slabe is pictured from the mid-1970s.
-His broadcast history began in Wisconsin and Illinois radio, eventually becoming part of the staff of the ill-fated WJJY-TV in Jacksonville, Illinois before moving to WAND in Decatur.
-He eventually made the move to WCIA where he remained until the ownership changed from Midwest TV to Nexstar.
+His broadcast history began in Wisconsin and Illinois radio, eventually becoming part of the staff of the ill-fated WJJY-TV in Jacksonville, Illinois, before moving to WAND in Decatur.
+He eventually moved to WCIA, where he remained until the ownership changed from Midwest TV to Nexstar.
 His leaving brought quite a controversy to WCIA.
 See the History of WCIA for more details.

 Mike Cheever